 I’m thrilled to be part of the Women’s Fiction Writers Association first ever quarterly Author Happy Hour.
-Thursday, March 22, at 7 pm Eastern Time (4 pm PacificDaylight) I’ll be on live video, answering questions and chatting with three other women’s fiction authors!
-I’ll be talking about how my debut novel, The Renaissance Club, came about, my writing process, writing tips.
+Thursday, March 22, at 7 pm Eastern Time (4 pm PacificDaylight) I was on live video, answering questions and chatting with three other women’s fiction authors!
+Here’s the event link — now archived on Youtube.
 Even oddities about myself, such as the fact that my name is on a piece of floating space junk.
 I’ll talk about Italy and the amazing art history tour I had there, capping a year of studying the Italian Renaissance.

 The Internet’s capacity to host author appearances and interviews by live streaming radio and video expands our writing community.
 We can learn #writingtips and about the #writelife from other writers and poets.